FullByte/FullByte.github.io/docs/fun/games/team/zocki.md

 ## Cross-Play

-Games that work in [crossplay](https://de.wikipedia.org/wiki/Crossplay) between PlayStation and pc and have been played sofar :
+Games that work in [crossplay](https://de.wikipedia.org/wiki/Crossplay) between PlayStation and PC and have been played sofar :

 - Call of Duty Warzone
 - RocketLeague